Python Turtle - Lesson 5¶

 7######################################################

-Download lesson_5_ex_2.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_5_ex_2.py file and save it in your lesson folder.

 1# Amy's security guard program